mixnjuice/api/README.md

 You can use `npm run migrate 0` to revert all database migrations, or `npm run migrate X` to migrate to version X.

+## authentication

+Some requests require a bearer token by default.
+If you start the server with the `API_TOKEN_VALIDATE` environment variable set to `false` the token check will be bypassed.
+For convience you can run `npm run start-mock` to start the API up with anonymous auth enabled.

 ## docker

 Simply run `docker-compose up` from the source root.
 Use the `--no-start` option to create the containers without starting them in interactive mode.